 Lou Lim Ieoc Garden’s visitors will find all the main elements of a traditional Chinese garden.
 There’s a main pavilion, rocks (representing the mountains), water, and lush greenery.
 All of these play a part in representing natural harmony and the correct flow of energy or “qi”.
 What makes Lou Lim Ieoc unique is the European details fused with the Chinese architecture.
 The Corinthian columns of the yellow pavilion and its western façade heavily contrast with its neighboring pagoda.
 The bridge of the nine curves, was made specifically so that bad spirits could not cross it as they only walk in straight lines.

 Regrettably, Lou was born in unstable times.
 With revolution brewing both in Portugal and China, business deals were dangerous.
 He invested most of his fortune to attain a gaming concession in Canton for a popular lottery that would last for eight years.
 However, after a short period, the man in charge of awarding him the license was sacked.
 His substitute forbade all types of games of fortune, leaving Lou nearly destitute.

 After a series of misfortunes that probably led to Lou’s early death at the age of 59 by suicide, the family business, as well as the garden, were left in the care of his eldest son, Lou Lim Ieoc.
 He shared his father’s love for nature and invested considerably in the garden’s expansion and upkeep.
 Tragedy struck again and soon, Lou Lim Ieoc too faced ruin.
 This forced his family to sell part of his beloved garden to Pui Cheng School after his untimely death.

 It was not until 1973 that the government decided to buy the property and renovate it.
-It is said that many of the workers believed the space was haunted and refused to participate in its clean up.
+It is said that many of the workers believed that the space was haunted and refused to participate in its clean up.
 Luckily for us all, a year later, Lou Lim Ieoc Garden, despite its grueling history, opened to the public.
 This allows everyone access to one of the most special retreats in the city.
 It is open until 9:00pm every night, perfect for a nightly stroll with your beau.